swatitiwari5300/LeetCodePractice/README.md

 - ## 🧠 Why This Repo?

-- Track my progress & revision.
+- Track my progress and revision.
 - Help others looking for similar solutions.
 - Prepare for **coding interviews** (product & service-based)